buk7456/FreeTX/doc/system_settings.md

 <img src="images/screenshots/system_sound.png"/>
 </p>

-- **Enable:** Globally turns off/on all sounds.
-A mute icon is shown on the home screen when sound is disabled.
+- **Enable:** Toggle all sounds on or off.
+When off, a mute icon appears on the home screen.
-- **Inactivity:** Whether the inactivity alarm is enabled.
-The alarm is sounded after the user has not interacted with the handset for a while.
+- **Inactivity:** Turn the inactivity alarm on or off.
+When enabled, a warning tone plays after a period without user interaction.
-- **Switches:** Whether to produce a tone whenever the physical switches are moved.
+- **Switches:** Play a tone when any physical switch is moved.
-- **Knobs:** Whether to produce a tone when the knobs are at the center (for knobs with a detent).
+- **Knobs:** Play a tone when a knob with a center detent is positioned at center.
-- **Keys:** Whether to produce a tone when the UI physical buttons are pressed.
+- **Keys:** Play a tone when the physical UI buttons are pressed.
-- **Trims:** Whether to produce a tone when the trims are being adjusted.
+- **Trims:** Play a tone while trims are being adjusted.
-- **Trim tone:** Controls the pitch/frequency of the trim tone.
-Fixed pitch or Variable pitch.
+- **Trim tone:** Set the trim tone behaviour.
+Fixed pitch (single frequency) or Variable pitch (changes with trim position).

 <a id="section_id_backlight"></a>